gogoscrum/gogoscrum-web-client/README.md

 - Create a `.env.local` file in the root of the project and add the following content:
 ```
 NODE_ENV=development
-VITE_FILE_PATH = 'Path corresponding to the lfs directory configured in the backend Java service'
+VITE_FILE_PATH = 'Path to the lfs directory configured in the backend Java service'
 ```
 - Run `npm i` to install dependencies
 - Run `npm run dev` to start the frontend project